arduino/docs-content/content/hardware/04.pro/miscellaneous/wisgate-edge-lite-2/tutorials/getting-started/content.md

 Fill the Server URL with `wss://eu1.cloud.thethings.network` (for EU) and the port `8887`

-The authentication Mode "TLS Server & Client oken Authentication"
+The authentication Mode "TLS Server & Client token Authentication"

 Choose the file with the certificates that you can download from [here](https://letsencrypt.org/certs/isrgrootx1.pem)